group working on machines in mechatronics lab

 Fridays 1:00pm - 8:30pm & Saturdays 9:00am - 6:00pm

-Exam (optional): Friday, May 3, 2024 at 1:00pm - 3:00pm
+Exam date: Friday, May 2, 2025 at 1:00pm - 3:00pm

 See registration page for full schedules

-• 11 week program consisting of four courses
+• 11-week program consisting of four courses

-• Total course hours: 240 hours (180 + open lab times)
+• Total course hours: 180 hours

 • In addition to class time, open lab times may be available outside of class time.
-Details will be provided the first day of class.
+Details will be provided on the first day of class.

 Please note that the exam dates and times are subject to change.